-separate-page-formats symbol
+separate-page-formats string

 Comma-separated list of formats (svg, pdf, png, or eps) to use for the separate page images in lilypond-book.
+See Section 4.4.4 [Other programs], page 52.
+Default: #f.

 show-available-fonts bool

 If bool is #t, list available font names as delivered by the fontconfig library.
 Appended to this list LilyPond displays the configuration settings of fontconfig itself.
 Default: #f.